bay3s/grid/readme.md

 ```

 ### Action spaces:
-The action space format is the following:
+The actions that an agent is able to take in the environment are as follows:

   * 0 - step up
   * 1 - step down
   * 2 - step left